How to Divide a Studio Apartment into Multiple Rooms

 Think Function and Versatility

 When you’re working with limited space while also avoiding clutter, multifunctional pieces are the way to go.
 “It’s important to find furniture and accessories that can be flexible and shifted from one zone to another,” says Perry.
 “As these pieces move around the studio apartment, they can shift the focus from the bedroom to a sitting and gathering space, to a work zone.”
 Furniture with built-in storage is also of high value.
 Consider an ottoman or a couch with storage compartments underneath or a platform bed with built-in drawers.
+Any piece that provides extra storage will be an asset as you determine the ideal layout for your living areas.

 Add Some Color